 We cross the open waters on our departure from Trondheim and head for the dramatic Nordland and a stop at the Lofoten Islands.
 The decks of the Lofoten Wall with its dramatic glacier-carved peaks make for a terrific time to sit silently and just get lost it its beauty.

-After an icy cold one, I had some time to stroll the pier and watch as fisherman prepped for the next day’s catch.
+After an icy cold one, I had some time to stroll the pier and watch as fishermen prepped for the next day’s catch.
 In fact, the best cod fishing is during the cold winter months.
 Every part of the cod is used; even the cod heads are shipped to Nigeria for use in a favorite dish.
 The fish’s liver provides rich oil and the tongue is a local delicacy.
 The icy white mountains provided the backdrop as we headed up the coast, on constant watch for the Aurora Borealis.

 If you are under the impression that polar places are quiet and lonely, Tromso will prove you wrong, even in winter.
 The streets are filled, pubs and bars abound and the local Mack Brewery is the farthest northern brewery in the world.
-In fact, it is the place where you can also attach the “farthest northern” label to the Protestant church, botanical garden and even Burger King.
+In fact, it is the place where you can also attach the “farthest northern” label to the Protestant church, botanical garden, and even Burger King.

-One thing found further south than usual were the playful and bearded arctic seals swimming at the Polaria, an architectural delight outside and a fabulous learning center within.
+One thing found further south than usual were the playful and bearded arctic seals swimming at the Polaria, an architectural delight outside, and a fabulous learning center within.
 The center is compact and walkable.

 Our last stop before disembarking the next day in Kirknes was literally Norway’s top spot.
-In fact Nordkapp is closer to the North Pole than Oslo.
+In fact, Nordkapp is closer to the North Pole than Oslo.
 Forget the pavilion and just gaze over the snow-covered massive cliffs down to the Barents Sea.
-For many it is considered a pilgrimage of sorts.
+For many, it is considered a pilgrimage of sorts.

 Like a parting gift from the Norse Gods, an announcement came over the speakers during dinner that the Aurora Borealis, elusive up until now, was making an appearance.
 Passengers rushed topside to see the shimmering green gasses in the night sky.
 I never thought I would see anything so wondrous.
 I could only hope that it would happen again.